 Mission & Vision

 - Accelerate the adoption and implementation of evidence-based and promising addiction treatment and recovery-oriented practices and services;

 The vision of the ATTC Network is to unify science, education and service to transform lives through evidence-based and promising treatment and recovery practices in a recovery-oriented system of care.

 Who We Are

-The ATTC is a nationwide, multidisciplinary resource for professionals in the addictions treatment and recovery services field.
+The ATTC is an international, multidisciplinary resource for professionals in the addictions treatment and recovery services field.

 Established in 1993 by the Substance Abuse and Mental Health Services Administration (SAMHSA), the ATTC Network is comprised of 10 Domestic Regional Centers, 6 International HIV Centers (funded by PEPFAR) and a Network Coordinating Office.
-Together the Network serves the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshal Islands, Micronesia, and the Mariana Islands.
+Together the Network serves the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshall Islands, Micronesia, and the Mariana Islands.
 The International HIV ATTCs serve Vietnam, Southeast Asia, South Africa, and Ukraine.